 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
-(3 points)

-There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
-(2 points)

-There are no salaried sustainability staff, but there is a sustainability task force or committee.
-(1 point)

-There are no staff members or task force responsible for overseeing campus sustainability.
-(0 points)
+(3 points) There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points) There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point) There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points) Score Assigned: 3 Score explanation:

-Score explanation: Keele has student voice representatives for sustainability as well as a range of programmes, climate ambassadors, climate commission.
-Alongside programmes, projects, and events held such as Keele Green Festival and a Skill Bootcamp in Net Zero and Smart Energy Transition for students wanting to partake in sustainable efforts.
+Keele University has three strategic leads of sustainability and an engagement officer (profiles available here).
+In addition, Keele has a student voice representative for sustainability as well as a range of programmes, climate ambassadors, and climate commission.
+Alongside programmes projects, and events held such as Keele Green Festival and a Skill Bootcamp in Net Zero and Smart Energy Transition for students wanting to partake in sustainable efforts.
 As well as funding supplied by the Drink, Rinse, Repeat scheme for society and volunteering schemes.
+At our two university teaching trusts, University Hospitals of North Midlands (UHNM) has a sustainability team which is part of the Estates & Facilities team.
+Midlands Partnership NHS Foundation Trust (MPFT) has key individuals such as they employ an "Energy Manager".
+References: